-HONG KONG – Two Filipino domestic workers were allowed yesterday by the city’s highest court to pursue their bid for permanent residency rights in the former British colony.
+HONG KONG – Two Filipino domestic workers were allowed on Friday by the city’s highest court to pursue their bid for permanent residency rights in the former British colony.

 Chief Judge Andrew Cheung, sitting with Judges Robert Tang and Frank Stock, allowed the appeals in the landmark case of foreign domestic helpers (FDHs).

 Evangeline Vallejos, who came to Hong Kong to work as a domestic helper in 1986, was the first to challenge the exclusion of FDHs to apply for right of abode.
 She won her case at the Court of First Instance in September last year.

 Daniel Domingo also won his petition for residency right at the Court of First Instance last November.

 The court earlier heard that Domingo was able to rent his own place; was absent in Hong Kong for only seven days during his 16 years of employment; and is raising three children in the former British colony.
 Two of his three Hong Kong-born children have already been granted right of abode.

 However, their victories were reversed by the Court of Appeal last March.